 Xcaret is one of the most fantastic attractions in the Riviera Maya, and one of the Tulum, Mexico excursions I strongly recommend.

-How to get to Xcaret: Xcaret is 40 miles north of Tulum, and the drive along Carretera 307 takes close to 50 minutes.
+Xcaret is 40 miles north of Tulum, approximately an hour’s drive along Carretera 307.
 The easiest ways to get there if you’re not driving are by taxi or colectivo (shared shuttle).

 Discover the Stunning Bacalar Lagoon